 The number of team members varies from plan to plan.

 We all know now how these platforms work for team members — but what about the clients?
 Is their experience any better for it?
 What do they have access to?

-All three platforms offer form integration with your own website.
-This means that all your clients who have visited your website and decided to try out your services can fill out the form right there — which is very convenient for clients.
+All three platforms allow you to integrate or at least link to the page with your offer.
+This means that all your clients who have visited your website and decided to try out your services, can quickly find their way to the form and fill it out — which is very convenient for clients.
 The form will land straight into your platform, according to the chosen system.